Excerpt from the government of Ontario’s ‘Newsroom’

 (b) shall be adequately braced to prevent any movement that may affect its stability or cause its failure or collapse.”

-Goldcorp Canada and Miller Paving also pleaded guilty to one violation of the Ontario Occupational Health and Safety Act (OHSA) section 25, subsection 1(c) which states,
+Goldcorp Canada and Miller Paving also pleaded guilty to one contravention each of the Ontario Occupational Health and Safety Act (OHSA) section 25, subsection 1(c) which states,

 “An employer shall ensure that,